-While I’ve read about making a dedicated travel wallet so you don’t forget to bring any of the cards you only need when traveling, I’m more afraid I’d forget to put something in the travel wallet like my drivers license or my insurance card.
-I don’t think I’d ever hear the end of it if that happened (Note from Sharon: No. No, you wouldn’t BWAHAHAHA!).
-As usual, I take two approaches to making our wallets because while I will bring a different card for each category, Sharon will only allow me to give her one to two cards at the most for her to use, hereby named the card in the front of the wallet she’ll use for everything and the card behind it for if the first one doesn’t work somewhere.
+While I’ve read about making a dedicated travel wallet so you don’t forget to bring any of the cards you only need when traveling, I’m more afraid I’d forget to put something in the travel wallet like my driver’s license or my insurance card.
+I don’t think Sharon would ever let me hear the end of it if that happened (Note from Sharon: No. No, you wouldn’t BWAHAHAHA!).
+As usual, I take two approaches to making our wallets because while I’ll bring a different card for each category, Sharon will only allow me to give her one to two cards at the most for her to use.
+As a result of this named the card in the front of the wallet she’ll use for everything and the card behind it for if the first one doesn’t work somewhere.

 For this trip, my wallet is pretty straightforward.
 Here are the credit cards I’m bringing and what charges I’ll use them for:

-- My Bank ATM Card – which charges no ATM Fees and refunds me any additional charge from an ATM.
+- Bank ATM Card – which charges no ATM Fees and refunds me any additional charges from an ATM.

 I also added these cards to my wallet: